Egge21M/BitcoinPriceLED/README.md

 # BitcoinPriceLED

-*Represents the current BTC/USD trend with a RGB LED on a Raspberry Pi Zero WH with Waveshare RGB LED HAT.
-Made for a HODLITEMS case*
+*LED-lamp that represents the current Bitcoin price trend.
+Comes with a handy web-remote.*

 ![Prototype V1](/pictures/LED.jpg)
 *BitcoinPriceLED in a prototype case made by [HODLITEMS](https://hodlitems.com/).*